muftring/iu-netsci/topics/epidemics.md

 There may be further classifications:
 - immune individuals: who cannot be infected
-- latent individuals: who have been exposed to the disease, but are not yet contagious
+- latent individuals: who have been exposed to the disease, but are not yet contagious (or infected)

 **Homogenous Mixing**<BR>
 The homogenous mixing hypothesis (also called fully mixed or mass-action approximation) assumes that each individual has the same chance of coming into contact with an infected individual.